 I have always been interested in what it means to be human in our world.
-While questions of life and death occupied my imagination as a boy growing up in Sri Lanka.
+Questions of life and death often filled my mind as a boy growing up in Sri Lanka.
 I would sometimes close my eyes and imagine falling through the cosmos, wondering what the meaning of life was.
-Then as a teenager I became fascinated by the question of what made economically rich countries rich and poor countries poor.
+Then as a teenager, I became obsessed by the question of what made economically rich countries, rich, and poor countries, poor.
 Soon, I came to England to read Economics at the University of Cambridge.
-I suppose my greatest insight was into how little we really knew.
+My greatest insight was into how little we really knew.
 Economic development seemed to have two sides — policy and regulation; and the actual doing of business.
 So, after dabbling with the idea of becoming an academic, I eventually joined Morgan Stanley’s infrastructure private equity fund.
 What better way to understand the doing of business than to be in the thick of it.

-Alongside its technical underpinnings, investing in and managing companies is quite technical, but it is also very much an art and a people business.
-I worked closely in partnership with senior management teams of FTSE 250-equivalent private companies at both the board and operational levels.
+Investing in and managing companies is quite technical, but it is also very much an art and a people business.
+For nearly a decade, I worked in close partnership with management teams of FTSE 250-equivalent private companies at both the board and operational levels.
 If I had hoped to be in the thick of things, then buying and managing billion dollar companies didn’t disappoint.
 I was involved in creating and driving business plans in extremely intense environments.
 And, that called for understanding not just the numbers, but the people involved and their worlds.
-So, over the years, I began increasingly to recognise the impact of various systemic forces on the individual, arising from both within the workplace and outside of it, and how they intertwined.
-Slowly, I became much more attuned to the risks of ‘burnout’ and the importance of paying adequate attention to my overall wellbeing.
+So, over the years, I began to see the different pressures on people.
+Pressures from both within the workplace and outside of it, and how they intertwined.
+Slowly, I became much more attuned to the risks of ‘burnout’.
+And, I started to see the need to pay attention to my overall wellbeing.

 Music and Martial Arts

-Music has always been a source of inspiration to me and I started dedicating more-and-more time to playing the guitar, a long-time passion, even amidst my very demanding job.
-Jamming was a cathartic process for me that allowed a sort of expressive freedom.
-Around this period, I also become fascinated by Chinese martial arts and took up kung fu.
+Music has always been a source of great inspiration to me.
+And, I began to spend more and more time playing the guitar, a long-time passion, even with my very demanding job.
+Jamming was a cathartic process that gave me a real expressive freedom.
+Around this time, I also became very interested in Chinese martial arts and took up kung fu.
 I was drawn by how its graceful flow also had within it such power.
 Kung fu also meant that my not very athletic self could get some exercise!
-I may not have made much progress on my athleticism, what I began to see over the years are the connections between music, martial arts and fulfilling work.
-I found personal power to be a central theme here and I am very interested in how we might access this seemingly innate, yet often elusive temperament.
+I may not have made much progress with my athleticism in the end, but what I began to see over the years are the connections between music, martial arts and meaningful living.
+It is very much about accessing an inner state of authentic expression.

-After nearly a decade of investing, I decided to leave finance in 2015 to become an executive and life coach, and to pursue my musical interests.
-I wanted to devote my energies to disciplines that placed my own wellbeing and the wellbeing of others at their core.
+After nearly a decade, I left finance in 2015 to work as an executive and life coach based in London, and to pursue my musical interests.
+I wanted to devote myself to disciplines that placed my own wellbeing and the wellbeing of others at their core.
 I suppose this is where my heart really was even as a child.
 The child that wondered what life was all about.
-Coaching, for me, is a means through which I can channel my diverse experiences to support individuals with their goals.
-I believe I offer something unique by combining an interest in personal development and wellbeing with a strong understanding of high pressure business environments.
+Coaching, for me, is a means through which I can use my diverse experiences to support people to make the best of themselves.
+I feel that I bring something unique by combining a deep interest in personal development and wellbeing with a real understanding of the business world.

-I believe that personal change can be effected quickly.
-Often, all that is required is a willingness to engage in deepening insights into ourselves and our environments.
+I believe that personal change can be quick.
+Often, all that it takes is the will to look more deeply into yourself and your environment.
 It is for this reason that I believe in the power of coaching.

 - Advanced Practitioner Diploma in Executive Coaching, Academy of Executive Coaching (AoEC)

-- International Systemic Team Coaching Certificate, Academy of Executive Coaching (AoEC)
+- Team Coaching Certificate, Academy of Executive Coaching (AoEC)

-- Certificate in the Essentials of Systemic Coaching and Constellations, Coaching Constellations
+- Practitioner Level in Systemic Coaching and Constellations, Coaching Constellations